Dauriel/youtube-lecture-manager/README.md

 *   **CSV Driven:** Manage your courses easily with `lectures.csv`.
 *   **Automatic CSV Sync:** Optional: Keep `lectures.csv` updated from a remote URL.

+## Why Feynman?

+The Feynman Technique helps you learn by teaching.
+Instead of just watching passively, this tool prompts you to *explain what you learned*—forcing clarity and exposing gaps.
+After each lecture, generate a question that tests whether you truly understand the material, not just remember it.

 ## Quick Demo 🚀

 1.  **Select New Lecture to Watch:**